 Before you make that seed order this year, pull out all of your seed packages from last year.
 Do a germination test to see if your seed is viable.
 Your seed has a shelf life.
 Average shelf life though can vary significantly.
 For instance, corn has a shelf life of 1 year according to expert opinion.
 However, I’ve done germination tests on 5-year-old corn seed and found that it was still viable, at a 70% germination rate.
 You don’t know until you’ve done your own germination test of the seed you have whether you need to replace it with fresh or whether you’ll get another growing season from it.

 It’s time to make your seed order.
 I tend to buy larger packages of seed so that I don’t have to buy fresh seed each season.
 Seed is a living organism.
-Seed has a shelf life.
-Most seed will last several years, if kept in a cool dry place.
+A seed has a shelf life.
+Most seed will last several years if kept in a cool dry place.
 See my article about how long different vegetable seeds remain viable for more information.

 Before ordering this season’s seed I will check the germination of the seeds I still have.
 There is no point in planting seed that doesn’t have at least a 50% germination rate.
 If I think a seed package is less than 50% I will throw it out on the fertile ground outside the chicken yard and let it feed the chickens, with the sprouts.
 With my short growing season — less than 45 days frost free, maybe, if I’m lucky, I don’t want to risk having to replant, so I need to be sure my seed is viable the first planting.